16. Environments and evaluation (*)

 print(e1) # same with str(e1)

-## <environment: 0x55c3baad60d8>
+## <environment: 0x55e0d1d11050>

-As we have said, these objects are of rather internal interest.
+It is the address where e1 is stored in the computer’s memory.
+It can serve as the environment’s unique identifier.
+As we have said, environments are of rather internal interest.
 Thus, such an esoteric message was perhaps a good design choice; it wards off novices.
 However, we can easily get the list of objects stored inside the container by calling names:

 names(e1) # but attr(e1, "names") is not set